-At Camp Cedar Crest or Camp Whittle, you will be assigned a private room, with a private bathroom.
+At Camp Cedar Crest or Camp Paivika, you will be assigned a private room, with a private bathroom.
 Bedding is provided by the camp, but your own pillow and sleeping bag are recommended.
 There is a common area within teacher housing.

 You have access to a microwave, small refrigerator, and coffee maker.
 Cellular service varies, according to precise location and carrier.
-Wi-Fi is available in teacher housing and throughout the central campus.
+Wi-Fi is available for teachers in teacher housing and throughout the central campus.
+Students are not allowed to have electronic devices while at camp.